Human rights groups condemn Rwanda Bill as ‘breach of international law’

 Mr Sunak acknowledged on Monday that the first planes carrying asylum seekers to Rwanda would not take off until July.

-After that, he said there would be “multiple flights a month through the summer and beyond”.
+After that, he said there will be “multiple flights a month through the summer and beyond”.